Relocation Checklist: How To Move To Another State

 - The cost of purchasing your new home

 - Tax assistance if the home sale causes a tax increase

 5. Plan Your Move

 Once you have all the essential items in place, come up with a plan for your move.
-This plan could include things like hiring movers, switching addresses and deciding when you need to be in your new city.
+This plan could include hiring movers, switching addresses and deciding when you need to be in your new city.

-And take some time to think about the services you’ll need to switch over to your new location.
+Also, take some time to think about the services you’ll need to switch over to your new location.
 For instance, you’ll have to set up new utilities and find a new doctor, dentist and other service providers.
 You can ask your real estate agent to give you a list of the services you’ll need in your new city.

 Additional Relocation Tips